 Why is a greenwash detector necessary?

-Governments, companies, other organisations and individual members of the public feel the need to be seen to be changing their ways and greening their act, because there is strong evidence that our current way of life isn’t sustainable, and that we need to reduce carbon emissions asap.
+Governments, international bodies like the United Nations, companies, other organisations and individual members of the public feel the need to be seen to be changing their ways and greening their act, because there is strong evidence that our current way of life isn’t sustainable, and that we need to reduce carbon emissions asap.
 So claiming to act in environmentally-friendly ways creates a “halo effect” - it makes you look angelic, virtuous.
 Similar to the “halo effect” that people seek at exit polls, when they lie about having voted for nasty parties.

 But often organisations and people don’t really want to change at all – real change might lose them their privileged positions, or give them the hassle of working out different ways of doing things.
 There are all kinds of reasons for the gap between values and action, rhetoric and reality, that is a characteristic of greenwash.